jbaikge/talos-cluster/hardware.md

 Nana is responsible for taking in backups from the cluster and packaging them for relay up to a cloud provider like Backblaze for off-site storage.

+Additionally, Nana will run the Z-wave JS UI server as only one server can have the USB controller plugged into it.

 ## Specifications

 Each node is a 1U Supermicro 5018A-FTN4 with the following specifications: